 The prestigious John Landymore Trophy is awarded to to the PPL Scholar who is considered to by the Scholarship Panel the outstanding PPL Scholar of the year, based on reports received from the Flying Schools, the reports made by the Scholar during the course and during long and arduous discussion between members of the Scholarship Panel.
 The award is made at the Trophies and Awards Banquet held in October at Guildhall, London.

-The winner of the John Landymore Trophy in 2021 is Anne Soltow
+The winner of the John Landymore Trophy in 2022 is Will Cooper.

 Each year in November the Honourable Company celebrates the achievement of many of the Scholarship and Bursary Award Winners in Cutlers' Hall in the City of London.
 It is an opportunity for the newest members of the Company to meet with the Court and their sponsors to share their experiences of the summer.